-The two initial methods of control I’ve build are ‘random patch from attack detection’ (as seen in the video above), and an analysis-based re-synthesis similar to my C-C-Combine Max patch (as seen in the video below), but using hardware synthesis/sounds instead of a body(corpus) of samples.
-I’ve decided on building these two methods of control, as well as an assortment of other software tools into a set of abstractions so that I can easily build more complex patches for the system without needing to code much from the ground up.
+The two initial methods of control I’ve built are ‘random patch from attack detection’ (as seen in the video above), and an analysis-based re-synthesis similar to my C-C-Combine Max patch (as seen in the video below), but using hardware synthesis/sounds instead of a body(corpus) of samples as would normally be used in concatenative synthesis.
+I decided on building these two methods of control, as well as an assortment of other software tools, into a set of abstractions so that I can easily build more complex patches for the system without needing to code much from the ground up.
 These include a DMX control module (as seen in both videos), and other low level data handling components.

-The reason I went with a Teensy instead of a regular Arduino was for it’s built in MIDI over USB functionality.
-You can do this with a regular Arduino, but you have to reflash the input chip each time you want to alter the code.
-The Teensy allows you to switch to USB MIDI and still program the Teensy.
+The reason I went with a Teensy instead of a regular Arduino was for its built in MIDI over USB functionality.
+You can do this with a regular Arduino, but you have to reflash the input chip every time you want to alter the code.
+Because of how the Teensy was designed you can still program it while in USB MIDI mode.

-The analysis-based resynthesis works by, first, setting up a series of connections between the Grassi Box and the source instruments.
-Then determining how many total and simultaneous combinations you want possible (16 total, with 5 simultaneous, in the above video).
-Then the patch is run, which analyzes every possible combination/permutation for audio descriptions (loudness, pitch, spectral centroid, and roughness).
-It took about 15minutes to analyze the 6884 combinations/permutations needed for the video using a 100ms analysis window.
+The analysis-based resynthesis works by, first, setting up a series of connections between the Grassi Box and the source instruments, then determining how many total and simultaneous combinations you want possible (16 total, with 5 simultaneous, in the above video).
+After that, the patch is run, which analyzes every possible combination/permutation of audio descriptors (loudness, pitch, spectral centroid, and roughness).
+It took about 15 minutes to analyze the 6884 combinations/permutations needed for the video using a 100ms analysis window.
 Once the combinations/permutations are analyzed, a different audio input is fed into the matching engine (in this case, prepared/bowed guitar).
-This analyzes the incoming audio (in real-time), and finds the nearest combination, given certain descriptor weights, and reconnects that patch.
+This analyzes the incoming audio (in real-time) to find the nearest combination, given certain descriptor weights, and reconnects that patch.
 So essentially it’s creating dynamic hardware repatching based on the incoming audio.